TUB-Control/PaPI/CHANGENLOG.md

  * [fix]: clean up of DParameter (#18)
  * [fix]: renamed some variables of ownProcess_base to be private
  * [fix]: fixed memory leak of gui event processing timer loop (#25)
+ * [fix]: fixed memory leak due to recall of the plugin manager collection function
- * [improvement]: changed the demux function to in imporve performance
+ * [improvement]: changed the demux function to in improve performance
  * [improvement]: improved core performance while processing new data (see #20)
  * [improvement]: huge changes in the plotting plugin with performance benefits
  * [feature]: modified PaPI gui to have tabs.
 User can organise visual plugins in tabs, remove tabs, rename tabs.
  * [plugin]: added a new visual plugin: ProgressBar
+ * [plugin]: Minor changes in LCDDisplay and Slider

 v.1.0
 ---